Refty/mongo-thingy/README.rst

 Compatibility
 =============

-Mongo-Thingy supports all Python versions from 2.7 to 3.6, and all MongoDB versions supported by PyMongo_ (currently 2.4 to 3.4).
+Mongo-Thingy supports all Python versions from 2.7 to 3.6 except 3.2, and all MongoDB versions supported by PyMongo_ (currently 2.4 to 3.4).

 Install